Gov. Edwards discusses COVID-19 testing procedures, doesn’t know economic impact yet

 BATON ROUGE, La.
-(KLFY) — Gov. John Bel Edwards held a press conference this afternoon in light of the state’s first presumptive positive case of COVID-19 coronavirus.
+(KLFY) — Gov. John Bel Edwards held a press conference Tuesday afternoon in light of the state’s first presumptive positive case of COVID-19 coronavirus.

 Edwards said that presumptive test still needs to be corroborated by the Centers for Disease Control and Prevention (CDC), but said the test is reliable enough for the state to start acting as if it were confirmed.
 Final confirmation may not come until later in the week from the CDC.